troglobit/inadyn/README.md

 the same IP address, use a combination of a script, the address from an Internet-facing interface, or default to using the IP address change detector of the DDNS provider.

+__
+¹ Public IP address is the default, private addresses can also be used.

 Supported Providers